Jonatt01/NYCU-EOS-2023-Spring/README.md

 # NYCU-EOS-2023-Spring
+⭐ IMPORTAT : These are backup of my codes.
+You are not allowed to use them as your own code.
+And of cource you are not allowed to submit my code to your HW in any class.
 ## Pre-test
 - The codes inside Pre-test folder is not the test of 2023.
 These are sample questions from previous pre-test `questions/past_exams_1`.
 - The pre-test questions of 2023 is in `questions/entrance_exam_2023`.